Microchip-MPLAB-Harmony/usb_apps_host/apps/hub_msd/readme.md

 This application demonstrates the capability of the USB Host Stack to access and manage multiple USB Devices through a Hub.
 The demonstration application copies a file from one USB pen drive (i.e.,a USB Flash storage device) to another USB pen drive, where these pen drives are attached to a hub.

-1. Open the project in the MPLAB X IDE or IAR.
+1. Open the project in the MPLAB X IDE.
 Refer to [Building the Application](#building_the_application) section for available demo projects.
 1. Build the code and program the device.
 1. Connect a hub to the Host connector on the desired board.
 1. Connect a USB Pen drive containing an arbitrary file named "file.txt" to a spare port on the hub.